Salvador Miranda (runner)

 José Salvador Miranda (born 22 August 1971 in Mexico City) is a Mexican former middle distance runner who competed in the 2000 Summer Olympics.
 His personal best in the 3000 metres steeplechase is 8:25.69 achieved in 2000.
-Until 2020, he maintains the Steeplechase record in Mexico and Central America.
+Until 2025, he maintains the Steeplechase record in Mexico.

 He now coaches the distance and middle distance runners from the athletics team of the Mexican college Instituto Tecnológico y de Estudios Superiores de Monterrey, Campus Ciudad de México in Mexico City.

 Among his most important achievements, he has been granted with several recognitions from the UNAM, the Federación Mexicana de Asociaciones de Atletismo and the IAAF.